| Who could have guessed that Marco Beltrami,

 have found an ever-widening audience via numerous recent

+opportunities for this in-demand composer.
 Beltrami has scored the hit TV drama series

 The Practice and his recent film credits include Angel Eyes and